-Content of the SFB/TRR 225 is the exploration of these fundamentals of biofabrication and its systematic exploitation with the aim and vision to generate functional human tissue models (12-year perspective).
-To achieve this, the SFB/TRR 225 shall, based on the existing expertise on biofabrication at the three locations and supported by complementary support of the State of Bavaria (Bavarian Polymer Institute), generate a sustainable competence center with an internationally leading role.
+Content of the SFB/TRR 225 is the exploration of the fundamentals of biofabrication and its systematic exploitation with the aim and vision to generate functional human tissue models (12-year perspective).